chesterwizzle/Haikuverse/README.md

     * `CurrentImageProvider`: Manages the locally persisted tracking state (via `SharedPreferences`) of the last viewed image URL and its unsaved/saved status for each haiku, primarily used by `StarsScreen`.
     * `AudioPlayerProvider`: Manages the shared `just_audio` player instance and its state for audio playback.
     * `QuotaProvider`: Provides a real-time, reactive state for the user's current subscription status, monthly image quota, and remaining boost images by listening to the user's private profile stream in Firestore.
+    * `NavigationIntentProvider`: A dedicated `ChangeNotifier` that serves as a global communication channel for internal "deep linking."
+It allows one part of the app (like `NotificationsScreen`) to set a navigation intent that another part (`ExploreTab`) can listen for and act upon, all without tightly coupling the components.

 * **Root `MyApp` Widget and Startup Flow:**
     * The top-level `MyApp` widget sets the application's theme and defines the named routes (`/auth`, `/home`, `/subscription`, etc.).